mycase/chulie/README.md

 - **aws**: [optional] Your AWS region and credentials.
 If omitted, whatever configuration is available on your system is used.
 See [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html).

-- **logLevel**: [optional] Verbose level for logging.  `sokoban` uses [loglevel](https://github.com/pimterry/loglevel) for logging.
+- **logLevel**: [optional] Verbose level for logging.  `chulie` uses [loglevel](https://github.com/pimterry/loglevel) for logging.
 Allowed levels are: `trace`, `info`(default), `warn`, `error`, and `silent`.

 - **message**: [optional] Message related configurations.
-    - **jobClassAttributeName**: [optional] `sokoban` support multiple job handlers.
+    - **jobClassAttributeName**: [optional] `chulie` support multiple job handlers.
 This option specifies the special key to use in `MessageAttributes` of a SQS message to identify a job handler.
 If not specified, the queue processor always looks for the `default` handler to process jobs in the queue.

     - **bodyFormat**: [optional] Format of the message body, may be either `json` or `string` (default).

 - **queue**: [required] Queue related configurations.
     - **url**: [required] SQS queue URL
-    - **longPollingTImeSeconds**: [optional] `sokoban` use SQS's build-in long-polling mechanism to poll messages if not enough messages are immediate available in the queue.
+    - **longPollingTImeSeconds**: [optional] `chulie` use SQS's build-in long-polling mechanism to poll messages if not enough messages are immediate available in the queue.
 This options tells SQS how long to wait for messages before giving up.
 Default to 5 seconds.
 See [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).

     - **maxFetchingDelaySeconds**: [optional] When the queue processor failed to receive messages for the queue, it will retry with Fibonacci backoff.
 This option specifies the maximum delay on retry.
 Default to 60 seconds.